mezmo/terraform-provider-mezmo/docs/resources/threshold_alert.md

 ### Required

 - `alert_payload` (Attributes) Configure where the alert will be sent, including choosing a service and throttling options.
 All options for the chosen `service` will be required.
-All text fields support templating. (see [below for nested schema](#nestedatt--alert_payload))
+All text fields support templating, e.g. `{{.my_field}}` as long as those values can be coerced to a string.
+For more information, see [our documentation](https://docs.mezmo.com/telemetry-pipelines/syntax-for-editing-pipeline-component-configuration-values#templates). (see [below for nested schema](#nestedatt--alert_payload))
 - `component_id` (String) The uuid of the component that the alert is attached to
 - `component_kind` (String) The kind of component that the alert is attached to
 - `conditional` (Attributes) A group of expressions (optionally nested) joined by a logical operator (see [below for nested schema](#nestedatt--conditional))